deep blue and purple flowing shapes

 Case Study: Increasing Grinding Line Output by Cutting Air‑Cutting Time and Downtime

-How real‑time monitoring of a grinder motor helped a bearing plant turn air‑cutting and downtime into productive cutting time and higher output.
+How real-time monitoring of a grinder motor helped a bearing plant convert air-cutting and downtime into productive grinding time and higher output.

 a blue abstract background with wavy lines